MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 - Awesomeness

 = Configuration =
-After installing, you setup your UA ID in the Event Tracking tab on Gravity Forms' settings page and then customize your event category/action/label/value on the form settings page (see screenshots for more information).
+After installing, you setup your UA ID in the Event Tracking tab on Gravity Forms' settings page and then customize your event category/action/label/value on the form event tracking settings page (see screenshots for more information).

 For payment based forms, you can leave the value blank to convert using the total payment amount.